Subject-matter advisors

 Compensation

-Advisors receive a modest honorarium for review work.
-Honoraria are paid from editorial-operations funds and are unrelated to coverage outcomes or any commercial partnerships.
+Where reviewers receive an honorarium, it is a fixed amount from editorial-operations funds, unrelated to coverage outcomes or any commercial partnerships.